-6.1 Operational Decision-Making Tools
+8.1 Operational Decision-Making Tools

-This project is already in execution and has been included for transparency because various NEM2025 initiatives will build on the platform this establishes.
+This project is already in execution and is not being delivered by the NEM2025 Program.
+It has been included for transparency and to be tracked as a dependent project because various NEM2025 initiatives will build on the platform it establishes.